msucloudfellowship/msucloudfellowship.github.io/docs/session_introduction/index.md

 ### Demonstration: Using the Azure Portal

 A quick, live demonstration orienting you to the Azure portal.
 Our next session activities will include a more thorough workshop on creating cloud computing resources

+A more complete tutorial and video of this walk-through is available in [Session 2 activities](../session_how_to_cloud

 ### Questions and Discussion